Skip to content

 10. Walk The Trail of Time

 For an interactive hike that is as interesting as it is beautiful, the Trail of Time is a must-do at the Grand Canyon.
-The path is just shy of 5 kilometres long and was built to represent the geological history of the canyon.
+The path is just shy of 5 kilometres long and was built to represent the canyon’s geological history.

-The first 140 metres of the trail cover a time span of 1 million years.
+The first 140 metres of the trail cover a period of 1 million years.
 The remaining length of the path leads you through 2 billion years of erosion and change at the Grand Canyon.
-Each metre of the path represents 1 million years of time passing at the canyon.
+Each path metre represents 1 million years passing at the canyon.

-Along the Trail of Time, there are markers explaining that portion of the Grand Canyon’s history.
+Along the Trail of Time, markers are explaining that portion of the Grand Canyon’s history.
 Exhibits also line the path to show how the canyon was formed.
 It takes about an hour to walk the entire length of the trail.

 11. Ride a Raft Down the Colorado River

 If you’re visiting the Grand Canyon for multiple days, riding a raft down the Colorado River is a great experience!
-The river spans nearly 450 kilometres, and takes anywhere from 7 to 18 days to raft the full length.
+The river spans nearly 450 kilometres and takes anywhere from 7 to 18 days to raft the entire length.

-As you travel down the river, breathtaking views of the canyon will surround your group.
+As you travel down the river, breathtaking canyon views will surround your group.
 In the evenings, rafting groups pull off to the shore and make camp for the night.
 This is an excellent opportunity to stargaze and experience the dark skies above the Grand Canyon.

-The Colorado River is very difficult at particular times.
+The Colorado River is complicated at particular times.
 Large waves and steep dropoffs make this experience only for those with previous rafting experience.
-It is important to dress appropriately for the experience.
+It is essential to dress appropriately for the experience.
 Bring good shoes, water, and lots of sun protection.

 Grand Canyon 6